-Dr. John E. Ackerman was born in Toronto on December 16, 1921 to Jacob and Mindel Ackerman.
+Dr. John E. Ackerman was born in Toronto on 16 December 1921 to Jacob and Mindel Ackerman.
 John was one of four children.
 Jacob worked as a presser in a factory.
-Mindel opened and ran a small grocery store at Dundas and Elizabeth Street.
-Jacob died around the age 57.
+Mindel opened and ran a small grocery store at Dundas and Elizabeth Streets.
+Jacob died around the age of fifty-seven.

 Dr. Ackerman married Frances on September 12, 1954.
 They had three children together: Martin (born 1959), Penina (born 1963), and David (born 1965).

 As a young teenager, Dr. Ackerman took up photography as a hobby and remained passionate about it for the remainder of his life.
 His vast photograph collection documents his family life, Toronto, his military involvement, and other activities.
 He also shot many family films and even converted part of his house into a darkroom.